 The down-low on cosmetics packaging

-Like any consumer good that’s not a necessity, packaging has taken over the cosmetics aisle.
-Walk through any store and you’ll be struck by the amount of packaging attached to a seemingly endless amount of items lining the walls.
+Walk through any store with cosmetics and you’ll be struck by the amount of packaging attached to a seemingly endless amount of items lining the walls.

 Euromonitor reports that in 2008 the cosmetics industry created 120.8 billion units of packaging.
 (I didn’t find more recent statistics, but who’d care to wager that number went up?)
 Worse still, a lot of cosmetic packaging comes in plastics which are either non-recyclable or are at the very least iffy for the average consumer to guess about.